 The specialisation of brewing methods.

 Another, later specialisation operates within the family of beers when it has separated itself from the 3 other families of fermented beverages (mead, wine, milk).
 This historical specialisation concerns brewing methods, specifically the process used to convert raw starch into fermentable sugars.
 There are 6 different ones: 1) insalivation 2) amylolytic ferments 3) malting 4) amylolytic plants 5) acid hydrolysis 6) overmaturation (The 6 beer brewing Pathways).
 At the origin of beer, when it becomes a standalone beverage, these processes are jointly used to brew the beer.
-There does not seem to be any technical preference for one or the other, except that some, such as malting (germination of cereal grains), cannot be applied to the processing of starchy tubers or husked rice.
+There does not seem to be any technical preference for one or the other, except that some, such as malting (germination of cereal grains), cannot be applied to the processing of husked rice, starchy tubers, and other not gramineous starchy sources.
 The historical documents and archaeological data show that in all regions of the world these 6 brewing methods have been known for millennia and still coexist in some regions today.
 In modern societies and recent times, one of them can marginalise the other techniques one or two millennia ago depending on the case, or even more recently when the malting method accompanied the European colonial conquests 500 years ago and imposed itself in the world, without however making the other methods disappear.